 Scholarships, along with other means of financial support, constitute one important way in which we can help our students manage their seminary education.
 A strategic balance between online offerings and residential requirements represents another.
-A third way, common in disciplines such as engineering and nursing, is a closer integration between the undergraduate and the postgraduate stages of education, thereby eliminating a certain amount of unnecessary repetition—and so, in the case of theological education, saving on the time and cost involved in obtaining the Master of Divinity degree.
+A third way, common in disciplines such as engineering and nursing, is a closer integration between the undergraduate and the postgraduate stages of education, thereby eliminating a certain amount of unnecessary repetition—and so, in the case of theological education, saving on the time and cost involved in obtaining the Master of Divinity (MDiv) degree.

-Students completing a Bachelor in Theology at the below schools will be given credit for up to seven undergraduate courses toward the requirements for an MDiv at the NALS, potentially reducing the total time in school by an entire year—and saving the student roughly $30,000.
+Students completing a Bachelor in Theology at the below schools will be given credit for up to seven undergraduate courses toward the requirements for an MDiv degree at the NALS, potentially reducing the total time in school by an entire year—and saving the student roughly $30,000.

 The NALS’ cooperative arrangements with undergraduate institutions can save you over $30,000 — that’s the cost of a full year of schooling that you don’t have to pay.